kstenerud/concise-encoding/ce-structure.md

 ### Identifier

-Identifiers link objects within a document.
+Identifiers provide the linkage mechanism between objects.

 Identifiers are always an integral part of another type, and thus **CANNOT** exist standalone, and **CANNOT** be preceded by [pseudo-objects](#pseudo-objects) or [invisible objects](#invisible-objects) (e.g. `&/* comment */mymarker:"Marked string"` is invalid).